Resin: Plant resins

+Animal resins

+While animal resins are not as common as either plant or synthetic resins some animal resins like lac (obtained from Kerria lacca) are used for applications like sealing wax in India, and lacquerware in Sri Lanka.

 Synthetic resins

-Many materials are produced via the conversion of synthetic resins to solids.
-Important examples are bisphenol A diglycidyl ether, which is a resin converted to epoxy glue upon the addition of a hardener.
+Many materials are produced via the conversion of synthetic resins to solids, such as bisphenol A diglycidyl ether – a resin converted to epoxy glue upon the addition of a hardener.
 Silicones are often prepared from silicone resins via room temperature vulcanization.
 Alkyd resins are used in paints and varnishes and harden or cure by exposure to oxygen in the air.